AntoninKns/LevenbergMarquardtBenchmarks/utils/HOW_TO_USE_SCRIPTS.md

 ## Generate the stats

-Once you have got the JLD2 files on the machine where you want to generate the stats tables and performance profiles you can type ``include("benchmark/generate_stats.jl")`` from a julia REPL in the LevenbergMarquardt.jl directory.
+Once you have got the JLD2 files on the machine where you want to generate the stats tables and performance profiles you can type ``include("Generate_stats.jl")`` from a julia REPL in the LevenbergMarquardt.jl directory.

 ## Clean environment